 The second-highest tier of French wine is the “Indication Géographique Protégée” category.
-Wines that belong in this category are also known as “Vin de Pays” (VDP, English: country wine).
+Wines in this category are also known as “Vin de Pays” (VDP, English: country wine).
 An IGP classification provides consumers with information about a wine’s origin, but it typically identifies much larger areas than the strict AOC regulations.
 It also gives vintners more freedom in terms of varietals and production methods.

 - VDP du Jardin de la France = Loire

 - VDP de L’Atlantique = Bordeaux, Dordogne, Charentais

 - VDP du Comte Tolosan = South West

 - VDP d’Oc = Languedoc Roussillon

 - VDP Portes de Mediterranee = Corsica, Provence